ssvogt/PyPSA-eur-adjustments-to-WITCH/README.md

 The modifications are:
 * introduction of limits to conventional installed capacities in the script scripts/build_powerplants.py
 * introduction of min. limits to variable renewable installed capacities in the script scripts/solve_network.py
-* simulation of CCS technologies due to introduction of new technologies in the data/cost.csv file
+* simulation of CCS technologies due to ajustment of the specific CO2 emissions considering the share and their specific CO2 emissions respectively in the data/cost.csv file